 - Bored cats become destructive

 Can Maine Coon cats be kept indoors?
-Yes, provided owner has time to mentally stimulate their large cat on a daily basis.
+Yes, provided the owner has time to mentally stimulate their large cat on a daily basis.
 They must also buy mentally stimulating cat toys, like these.

 Outdoor Maine Coons: